hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * I guess general understanding is that any face in *view* is *graphic*, i.e. has graphic aspect about it, is graphically presented.
 To narrow this to *drawn base faces* only is really stretching the meaning of *graphic*, IMO.
 Although in practice you are right and docs are wrong. :)

 [15:05:38](#1662735938217wGZSp:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I understand the docs as base is used to implement graphic components, but that does not imply that other graphic components can be grouped together in a base for that í ½í¸‰
+I understand the docs as base is used to implement graphic components, but that does not imply that other graphic components can be grouped together in a base for that ğŸ˜‰

 [15:06:33](#1662735993218TLZbW:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Good idea to use pane for caret face by the way.